kyzyx/kyzyx.github.io/_posts/2015-03-22-interactive-javascript-voronoi-diagrams.md

 <a href='http://code.google.com/p/closure-library/'>Closure</a>
 javascript library.
 I also use <a href='http://www.jquery.com'>jQuery</a>
 and <a href='http://www.jqueryui.com'>jQueryUI</a> libraries to provide the interaction widgets as well as helper functions for event handling.
+If you're viewing the source, note that
+<a href='/js/voronoi/voronoi_compiled.js'>voronoi_compiled.js</a> is
+a compiled version of <a href='/js/voronoi/voronoi.js'>voronoi.js</a>

 -----------------------------------------------------------------------------